OperationSpark/lodown/README.md

         }
         module.exports.each = each;

+## Release your library!

-8. Once you're done with all Functions and their docs, release your lodown library to `npm` (node package manager), following the steps in this video to do so (using your GitHub username to create a unique name for your library):
+Once you're done with all Functions and their docs, release your lodown library to `npm` (node package manager), following the steps below to do so (using your GitHub username to create a unique name for your library):

-    <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages" target="_blank">publishing-npm-packages</a>
+1) Create a new account in https://www.npmjs.com.
+2) Run this command from the terminal

+        npm login

+3) Enter your username and password.
+This will store the credentials so you don’t have to enter it for every publish.
+4) Now to publish, run

+        npm publish

+This will publish your package to NPM registry.
+Once publish completes(in less than a minute), you can go check your package in the link https://www.npmjs.com/~{username}/{package-name}.

+### Updating your library

+If you want to make changes to your package, you have to change the version number and publish again.

+The easiest way to do so is using the npm commands :

+    npm version patch
+    npm version minor
+    npm version major

+to update the version automatically rather than manually updating them.
+These commands are based on <a href="https://docs.npmjs.com/about-semantic-versioning" target="_blank">semantic versioning</a>.

 ## Optional: Unit tests